ctrlplusb/easy-peasy/website/docs/docs/tutorial/create-your-store.md

 # Creating your store

 The heart of your Easy Peasy [store](/docs/api/store) is the model definition that you provide to it.
-Your model is an object based structure describing the state and behaviour ([actions](/docs/api/action) etc) of your [store](/docs/api/store).
-It can be as deep as you like and can be split across multiple files, allowing you to import and compose them as you please.
+A model definition is an object based structure describing the state and behaviour ([actions](/docs/api/action) etc) of your [store](/docs/api/store).
+It can be as deep as you like, and can be split across multiple files, allowing you to import and compose your model as you please.

 Our [application's](https://codesandbox.io/s/easy-peasy-tutorial-start-8qz5k) state is currently being imported from the `src/data.js` file.
 Let's create a model that represents the data contained within that file.
 After that we will be able to use our model to create the [store](/docs/api/store).